FlavScents AInsights Entry for Ethyl Pentadecanoate (CAS: 41114-00-5)

 3. Natural Occurrence & Formation

-Ethyl pentadecanoate is not commonly found in nature but can be synthesized through esterification of pentadecanoic acid with ethanol.
-This reaction is typically catalyzed by an acid or enzyme.
-While it is not a primary component of natural flavors or fragrances, it can be used in formulations labeled as "natural" if derived from natural sources.
+Ethyl pentadecanoate is not commonly found in nature but can be synthesized through esterification processes involving pentadecanoic acid and ethanol.
+It is not typically associated with natural flavor or fragrance designations due to its synthetic origin.
+However, it can be used in formulations labeled as "nature-identical" when derived from natural precursors.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs